 The next time you have company, gather everyone for a sharing circle.
 Let everyone share something they’re grateful for or something positive that happened to them recently.

-Teach your child the importance of apologizing by encouraging them to say, “I’m sorry,” (and understand why) when they’ve done something wrong.
+Teach your child the importance of apologizing by encouraging them to say, “I’m sorry.”
+Help them understand how and why they may have hurt someone or done something wrong.
 Model this behavior and apologize for your mistakes as well.

 Take turns stacking blocks one on top of another.
 It can be hard to wait your turn when it gets wobbly, but encourage patience and have everyone try to guess who’ll put the last block on before the tower tumbles.